PGA Tour Betting Odds

-Adam won the 2013 Masters in a playoff over 2009 Masters Champion Angel Cabrera.
+Adam Scott won the 2013 Masters in a playoff over 2009 Masters Champion Angel Cabrera.
 The Aussie needed to sink a 20 foot putt on 18 to send it to extra holes where he sank a 12 foot birdie to close it out.
-This was the first Masters won by a golfer from Australia which is pretty significant considering how many great ones there have been.
-Of those, Greg Norman was the most notable.
+This was the a golfer from Australia won the Masters.
+That is pretty significant considering how many great ones there have been with Greg Norman being the most notable to miss.

 2014 PGA Championship Betting Odds

 The PGA Championship is always the final Major Tournament on the calendar for the PGA Tour.
 The 2014 PGA Championship will the signature event of the Professional Golf Association of America and will be played at Valhalla GC in Louisville, KY this year.

 Unlike the other three majors, there are no amateurs permitted to compete.
 Often referred to as 'Glory's Last Shot', because it is the final Major of the season, the PGA Championship holds special significance with players.
 It's a chance to put an exclamation point on a season, or for some, the chance to validate what might have otherwise been an unsuccessful one.